LC-ContentLib/ContentLib/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for being interested in contributing to ContentLib!
+Thank you for your interest in contributing to ContentLib!
 ContentLib aims to be a community-driven project, and needs contributors and maintainers to ensure this project lives on.

 ## Working on the Project